johnwr-response/boot5fsb5mw/NOTES.md

 - Typography is a feature of Bootstrap for styling and formatting the text content
 - Automatically selects the best font family for your device

+### Display & Position

+- The Position Helper is for quickly configuring the position of an element
+- The Display Property is to quickly and responsively toggle the display value of components and more with our display utilities.
+Includes support for some of the more common values, as well as some extras for controlling display when printing